-Alberta farm and ranch producers with paid employees who are not the owner or related to the owner will be affected by Bill 6.
+Alberta farm and ranch producers with paid employees who are not the owner or related to the owner will be affected by the legislation.

 This means that family members can continue to contribute to farming operations as they always have, and neighbours can still volunteer to help each other out.

 Who’s not affected

 - Farm families who do not have any waged workers

 - Unpaid farm and ranch workers, such as relatives, friends and neighbours helping out on the family farm